elli95/Workflow-CA/readme.md

 This is the Workfloow Course Assignment, made during my second year of education at noroff, autumn 2023 - spring 2024.

-This project is based on [Social-media-client](https://github.com/NoroffFEU/social-media-client).
+This project is based on the project: [Social-media-client](https://github.com/NoroffFEU/social-media-client).

 In this project, several tests have been added that show the condition of the use and functionality of the project.
+All tests will automatically run on gitHub when you create a new pull request.

-The tests are shown below and show how the condition (passing/failing) of the test:
+These tests shown below show how the condition (passing/failing) of the test:

 [![Automated E2E Testing](https://github.com/elli95/Workflow-CA/actions/workflows/e2e-test.yml/badge.svg)](https://github.com/elli95/Workflow-CA/actions/workflows/e2e-test.yml)

 [![Automated Unit Testing](https://github.com/elli95/Workflow-CA/actions/workflows/unit-test.yml/badge.svg)](https://github.com/elli95/Workflow-CA/actions/workflows/unit-test.yml)

 [![Code Review](https://github.com/elli95/Workflow-CA/actions/workflows/gpt.yml/badge.svg)](https://github.com/elli95/Workflow-CA/actions/workflows/gpt.yml)

 [![Deploy static content to Pages](https://github.com/elli95/Workflow-CA/actions/workflows/pages.yml/badge.svg)](https://github.com/elli95/Workflow-CA/actions/workflows/pages.yml)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>